humanmade/altis-documentation/other-docs/guides/getting-help-with-altis.md

 **Priority**

 You can change the priority of a support issue if you need to.
 In most cases you shouldn't need to change this, but feel free to let us know if something is a priority.
+For example, the 'Urgent' priority should only be used if your experience a service outage.
+The other priorities; low to high, can be used to indicate which of your own open tickets you'd like to be prioritised.

 **Subject**